debridmediamanager/zurg-testing/README.md

 # zurg

 A self-hosted Real-Debrid webdav server written from scratch.
 Together with [rclone](https://rclone.org/) it can mount your Real-Debrid torrent library into your file system like Dropbox.
+It's meant to be used with Infuse (webdav server) and Plex (mount zurg webdav with rclone).

 ## Download